 Call 1-888-829-5680 for a list of VITA and Drop Off Service sites and schedules or download a copy here – Erie Free Taxes 2014-2015 Outreach Brochure DV

 Want To Do Your Own Taxes?

-Do your own federal and state tax returns online with MyFreeTaxes.
-Easy and convenient for filers with simple returns and incomes around $57,000 or less.
-Support is available to help you with any tax law questions you might have.
-To use MyFreeTaxes, simply go to www.unitedwayerie.org/ErieFreeTaxes and click on the MyFreeTaxes link.
+If your income is 58,000 or less, you can complete your own federal and state income tax returns online and without cost.
+Certified tax preparers are available by phone or email to answer any tax related questions you may have.
+To use MyFreeTaxes, simply go to http://www.unitedwayerie.org/ErieFreeTaxes/MyFreeTaxes and click on the MyFreeTaxes link.

 - Volunteers prepare basic and intermediate-level tax returns

 - Volunteers do not need a background in finance, business, or accounting

 - This is a wonderful opportunity to help people in a way that improves quality of life for individuals, families, and the community